Grilled Pineapple & Golden Raisin Chutney Recipe

 Yield: 7 servings, 2/3 cup each

 This delicious condiment and topping—rich in vitamin C—is an excellent way to consume more of the recommended daily serving of fruit.
 Grilling the pineapple rings adds a pleasantly smoky flavor dimension, and a touch of heat from jalapeño contributes to sweet and spicy goodness.
-Kendall College School of Culinary Arts in Chicago.
+Kendall College Culinary Arts program.

 1 fresh Golden pineapple core